 View NAS Cluster Information

-You can view information about a NAS cluster, including the IP addresses of all nodes, the path to the StorNext file system, node status, whether the NAS VIP has been set, and whether NAS failover has been configured for the cluster.
+You can view information about a NAS cluster, including the IP addresses of all nodes, the path to the StorNext file system, node status, VIPs assigned to the cluster, and NFS failover status.

 - Log in to the console command line from the master node.
 See Access the Appliance Controller Console.

 NAS Cluster IP: 10.10.100.100/eth0, Master: Yes, SNFS Root: /stornext/snfs1, Joined: Yes

 Cluster Hostname: cluster.example.com

 VIP: 10.01.001.00 (active, node:master)

 VIP: 10.01.001.02 (active, node:2)